This policy applies to UNMC faculty and staff.

 One condition of participating in the tuition assistance program for eligible U.S. service members is the requirement that UNMC sign a Memorandum of Understanding (MOU) with the Department of Defense, Office of the Under Secretary of Defense for Personnel and Readiness.
 This MOU requires the adoption of a policy banning inducements for securing the enrollment of service members at UNMC.

-- UNMC bans inducements to any current or past military personnel for the purpose of securing their enrollments which is not offered to similar non-military applicants.
+- UNMC bans inducements to any current or past military personnel (beyond those offered to similar non-military applicants) for the purpose of securing enrollment.
 This ban includes but is not limited to:

 - UNMC bans the payment of any commission, bonus, or other incentive to any employee or outside agency based directly or indirectly on securing enrollments or federal financial aid.

-- Waiving of an application fee or other state wide programs meant to reduce barriers to access are not considered inappropriate inducements.
+- Application fee waivers or other statewide programs meant to reduce barriers to access are not considered inappropriate inducements.

 - Donor funded scholarships directed specifically toward military members, veterans or their families are not considered inappropriate inducements.